Setup your Radar

 The dashboard also supports comparison reports for measuring the effect of traffic calming interventions: select two date ranges and the report shows side-by-side metrics with percentage changes.

-Take your data to city hall #
+Take your data to City Hall #

 Print the report.
 Bring it to the meeting.
 The data does the persuading.